 Wisconsin Rapids together task force meets with goal of saving Verso mill jobs

-WISCONSIN RAPIDS, Wis.
-(WSAW) -- A task force is looking for ways to save Verso Paper Mill in Wisconsin Rapids.
+A task force is looking for ways to save Verso Paper Mill in Wisconsin Rapids.
 The mill announced it would halt operations at the end of July, but a group of lawmakers and local organizations is hoping that doesn't have to happen.

 Wednesday, the Wisconsin Rapids Together task force held its first meeting, a hybrid of in-person and virtual participation from stakeholders.